NameJangid/Cal/README.md

-# React App For Hair
+# React App For HairCalendar